 - 7.1 International Standards on Auditing, ISAs, require the auditor to make inquiries of those charged with governance to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity.
 These inquiries are made in part to corroborate the responses to the inquiries of management. - 7.2 Grant Thornton has sent the Council a questionnaire setting out their inquiries of TCWG.
-Officers have prepared a response to the questionnaire, on behalf of the Chairman of the Corporate Governance and Standards Committee.
+Officers have prepared a response to the questionnaire, on behalf of the Chairman of this Committee.
 The questionnaire and the Council's proposed responses are set out in Appendix 1.
-The Corporate Governance and Standards Committee is asked to approve the Council's response.
+The Committee is asked to approve the Council's response.